 Discuss your eligibility

-Talk with a dedicated online Student Support Consultant to clarify any questions about entry requirements including the academic performance and work experience expected.
+Speak with a dedicated online student support consultant to clarify any questions about entry requirements, including prior academic performance and professional experience.

 Fees and scholarships